 41. the beach at the end: A bit about beach holidays, about Thailand and the Thai, and about our past journey, to wrap it up.

 I am not a great lover of beach holidays – I hate the salt of sea water on my body, or the sand in my swimming trunks; the noise of the neighbour’s ghetto-blaster, or the music from his smartphone, these days; the over-excited screaming of children playing nearby, the overpriced cocktails which are diluted in any case, the lack of service on the beach and the arrogance combined with the unprofessionalism of the under-paid students who pose as a waiter on the boulevard terraces.
 Amongst other things.
 Yet, during ten weeks in Southeast Asia, including self-proclaimed beach paradise Thailand, one has to make concessions, so towards the end of our trip we spent five days in one of the many beach resorts in Southern Thailand.
-It helped that it was till freezing in Western Europe.
+It helped that it was still freezing in Western Europe.
 And it helped that we found an abandoned cove, accessible at low tide only, with no other people, where we enjoyed our own gin-and-tonic in the sunset.
-No music, no children, no fake waiters and no undiluted drinks; only the sand and the salt remained as nuisances.
+No music, no children, no fake waiters and no diluted drinks; only the sand and the salt remained as nuisances.